What is hospice?

 - Respite Care offers the patient’s caregivers short-term relief from daily care responsibilities by offering placement in a skilled nursing facility.

-- Continuous Care maybe be provided when the patient requires intensive nursing care with a goal of keeping the patient in their home.
+- Continuous Care maybe be provided when the patient requires intensive nursing care to manage symptoms, with a goal of keeping the patient in their home, as opposed to the hospital.

 How does Heavenly Hospice address Continuous Care?